 The Investment Manager monitors countries that (i) are below the minimum ESG threshold (the lowest 20% of ESG rated countries) and (ii) present meaningful projected deteriorating scores, with a view to evaluate the potential divestment of sovereign bonds issued by countries that demonstrate no improvement over time.
 When the disposition of an existing position is not feasible due to legal or regulatory restrictions or exceptional market circumstances the investment team shall aim to reduce the position as soon as reasonably practicable or legally permissible, as the case may be.
-Countries that are subject to international economic sanctions, including sanctions imposed by the United Nations, the European Union or the United States Office of Foreign Assets Control are excluded from the Investment Universe.
+Countries that are subject to international economic sanctions, including sanctions imposed by the United Nations, the EU or the United States Office of Foreign Assets Control are excluded from the Investment Universe.

 The countries in the Fund's Investment Universe, the ESG subcategories, weightings for environment, social and governance, and the global reference indices used for scoring are reviewed at least bi-annually and may change over time.
-For the avoidance of doubt, the Fund is not classified as a green or ESG fund, pursuant to the "Circular to management companies of SFC-authorized unit trusts and mutual funds - Green or ESG funds" issued by the SFC on 11 April 2019.
+For the avoidance of doubt, the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFC authorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021.

 The Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
 These financial derivative instruments may be dealt either in Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as interest rate swaps, credit default swaps or fixed income related total return swaps), currency forwards and cross currency forwards, futures contracts (including those on government securities), as well as options.
+The ESG methodology is applied to the notional value of derivatives used to gain long positions in interest rates, currencies or credit exposures.
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
 The Fund may also invest in securities or structured products (such as credit-linked securities, mortgage- and asset-backed securities) where the security is linked to or derives its value from another security or is linked to assets or currencies of any country.
 The Fund may hold up to 10% of its total net assets in securities in default.
 The Fund may purchase fixed income securities and debt obligations denominated in any currency, including convertible bonds and may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
 The Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs for cash management purposes only.
-The ESG methodology is not applied to the financial derivative instruments themselves or to UCITS / UCI used for cash management purposes.
+The ESG methodology is not applied to UCITS / UCI used for cash management purposes.